 She could feel the nightmare’s glee.
 Good.
 I can give you my power for a time.
 And when that time ends… your strength will serve me.
 Agreed?

 Since that moment, she had a new purpose.
 Eremot’s purpose.

 Razca grew in strength too.
 Eremot knew the warped ways of the Shadowlands, and showed her things that Katra had never dreamed of.
 She saw stone monoliths, thrumming with ancient magic, killed ruthless, snarling beasts, and used Eremot’s growing power to call terrors of her own.
-The nightmare’s appetites grew with his strength, and before long he pointed her in a new direction: out of the Shadowlands.
+The nightmare’s appetites grew with its strength, and before long it pointed her in a new direction: out of the Shadowlands.

 The new world was different than the sandy desert and stone temple she had known.
 A giant plant attacked Razca when she first set foot in the jungle, but its sharp petals had shriveled at her touch.

 This world’s people were different too; hardy and helpful, with bright gems studding their skin.
 To blend in, Razca scarred her flesh with her old knife, mimicking the marks of some of the Xultan outcasts—those who had rejected the teachings of their Ancestors and forcibly removed their gem tattoos.
 They were never my Ancestors, she thought wryly.